-POLICY OBJECTIVE 2: To phase out the intensive management and captive breeding operations of rhinoceros for commercial purposes, and enhance wild populations.
+POLICY OBJECTIVE 2: To phase out the domestication and intensification of management of rhinoceros.

 In line with the White Paper, this Policy Objective sets out: to ensure viable populations of rhinoceros are effectively managed, and protected, including within protected and conservation areas; that rhinoceros populations are conserved and restored; to prevent loss in natural genetic variation of rhinoceros; for rhinoceros conservation plans to adopt measures of ex-situ conservation for the recovery of threatened species, and for their re-introduction into natural habitats; and, to mitigate any risk of domestication of rhinoceros.